-Below are two relations formed by splitting EmployeeDegrees into two relations - one relation has attributes empNo, name, and salary and the other has empNo and degree.
-We say we have empNo is the PK. each employee has one name and one salary.
+This relation is not in 1NF because the degrees attribute can have multiple values.
+Below are two relations formed by splitting EmployeeDegrees into two relations - one relation has attributes empNo, first name, and salary and the other has empNo and degree.
+We say we have decomposed EmployeeDegrees into two relations and we have populated each with data from EmployeeDegrees.
+Each of these is in 1NF, and if we join them on empNo we can get back the information shown in the relation above.